Embroidermodder/website/emrm/index.rst

 We currently need help with:

 \begin{itemize}
-\item Thorough descriptions of each embroidery format.
+#.
+Thorough descriptions of each embroidery format.
-\item Finding resources for each of the branded thread libraries (along with a full citation for documentation).
+#.
+Finding resources for each of the branded thread libraries (along with a
+  full citation for documentation).
-\item Finding resources for each geometric algorithm used (along with a full citation for documentation).
+#.
+Finding resources for each geometric algorithm used (along with a full
+  citation for documentation).
-\item Completing the full \texttt{--full-test-suite} with no segfaults and at least a clear error message (for example ``not implemented yet``).
+#.
+Completing the full \texttt{--full-test-suite} with no segfaults and at least a
+  clear error message (for example ``not implemented yet``).
-\item Identifying ``best guesses`` for filling in missing information when going from, say \texttt{.csv} to a late \texttt{.pes} version.
+#.
+Identifying ``best guesses`` for filling in missing information when going
+  from, say \texttt{.csv} to a late \texttt{.pes} version.
 What should the default be when the data doesn't clarify?
-\item Improving the written documentation.
+#.
+Improving the written documentation.
-\item Funding, see the Sponsor button above.
-We can treat this as ``work`` and put far more hours in with broad support in small donations from people who want specific features.
+#.
+Funding, see the Sponsor button above.
+We can treat this as ``work`` and
+  put far more hours in with broad support in small donations from people who want specific features.
 \end{itemize}